 IGNORANCE OF DATA :

 As we drift, data has become everything. it is indispensable in decision-making.
-A right tool for discovering the data and crunching the numbers will make an organization have a competitive edge in the market.
+The right tool for discovering the data and crunching the numbers will give an organization a competitive edge in the market.
 One of the biggest problems is that business organizations themselves are ignoring data and neglecting their own chances of development.
 The below points illustrate how that is happening.

-1. Companies which fail to analyse their Business Climate :
+1. Companies that fail to analyze their Business Climate :

-It is incredibly dangerous to an organization to ignore their changing Business Climate, it reflects their denial of accepting the risk.
+It is incredibly dangerous to an organization to ignore its changing Business Climate; it reflects their denial of accepting the risk.
 Business Climate may be many things like market size, type and level of competition, demography, tools used to run the organization, etc. This data is important to survive and thrive.
-Without this an organization would become stagnant and eventually reach obsolescence.
+Without this, an organization would become stagnant and eventually reach obsolescence.

 2. Companies which do not rely on data :

-Organizations are still stuck with old age assumptions like, “this worked for last 10 years”, “why can’t we do what we trust” etc. All these intuitions, gut-based decisions without proper data cause the organizations to fail.
-As mentioned in the above point they won’t be equipped for changes.
-Without data, organizations would themselves drive into an irrelevant direction.
+Organizations are still stuck with old-age assumptions like, “This worked for the last ten years”, “why can’t we do what we trust?” etc. All these intuitions and gut-based decisions without proper data cause the organizations to fail.
+As mentioned in the above point, they won’t be equipped for changes.
+Without data, organizations would themselves be driven in an irrelevant direction.

-Data can immediately give some surface level conclusions.
+Data can immediately give some surface-level conclusions.
 For example, it is easy to identify the fluctuations in incoming traffic for a product or a website.
 This is an indication that customers aren’t interested in that product or service.
 This is where organizations delve deep to find the variables that would have influenced the new trend.
-The problem here is few companies dig deep to find the accurate data, it is easy to find a few of the reasons leading to the decline but it’s extremely difficult to pinpoint the root cause.
+The problem here is few companies dig deep to find accurate data. it is easy to find a few of the reasons leading to the decline, but it’s extremely difficult to pinpoint the root cause.

 4. Collection of irrelevant data :

-Even though data collection is an important factor, yet it depends on many variables like type of industry, demography, geography, level and type of competition.
+Even though data collection is an important factor, it depends on many variables like type of industry, demography, geography, level, and type of competition.
 Collecting too much information can be problematic if they are not properly segregated and filtered.

-Acquiring, organizing and implementing data is some of the important elements of any business.
-Implementing it inappropriately would run the business into risk and corrupt the entire business operation.
-As humans are prone to error, so the interpretation of data would be skewed or biased.
-So, usage of data analysis can avoid such ramifications.
+Acquiring, organizing, and implementing data are some of the important elements of any business.
+Implementing it inappropriately would put the business at risk and corrupt the entire business operation as humans are prone to error, so the interpretation of data would be skewed or biased.
+So, the usage of data analysis can avoid such ramifications.

-In the other hand E-commerce sites typically uses data to drive sales and profits.
-If you have used Amazon, you would have come across its recommendation of products which are customized for you.
-This is a simple example for data-driven decision making.
+On the other hand, E-commerce sites typically use data to drive sales and profits.
+If you have used Amazon, you would have come across its recommendation of products that are customized for you.
+This is a simple example of data-driven decision-making.